Jammu and Kashmir News

 Along with its terrain, its proximity to the Line of Control (LoC), has made it a site for many gunfights since the eruption of militancy.

-In the latest firing episode that broke out in the forests of Kupwara on Tuesday, a soldier and an unidentified militant were killed, while four soldiers were injured.
+, a soldier and an unidentified militant were killed, while four soldiers were injured.
 After the firing stopped, a massive search operation started in the vast forestland and is still underway to track the militants.

 Machil has been the favorite route for militants to infiltrate the Valley despite being well-guarded by the Army.
 The troops of 28 Mountain Division in Kupwara are assigned to guard the LoC from Tangdhar to Gurez, including Machil.